cloudify-cosmo/cloudify-hubot/README.md

 Then push the container by running:

+NOTE: You must be logged in to dockerhub to push to the repo.

 ```shell
 sudo docker push dockerhub_user/ducker_hub_repo
 ```

-NOTE: You must be logged in to dockerhub to push to the repo.

 ## Running the container

-To load the machine and run the container
+To load the machine and run the container:

 ### Setup the environment variables

-You must set the following environment variables in the machine you're running vagrant on:
+You must set the following environment variables on your local machine:

 - HUBOT_CONTAINER_REPO - The Docker Hub repo to download the container from (e.g nir0s/cloudify-hubot)
 - HUBOT_FLOWDOCK_LOGIN_EMAIL